ab-siddiq/django/README.md

 - django-admin startproject "name"
 # Run Django project
 - python manage.py runserver
+# Create django app
+- django-admin startapp appname
+- Then need to specify in the project setting.py
 # Project folder structure
 - `__init__.py` The folder which contains __init__.py file is considered as python package
 - `wsgi.py` WSGI (Web Server Gateway Interface) is a specification that describes how a web server communicates with web applications, synchronously.